fabiolune/raspberrypi-kubernetes-setup/README.md

 To work with kubernetes we will need some cli tools to interact with our clusters.
 Some of them are:

-- kubectl
+- _kubectl_
-- helm
+- _helm_

-A fantastic way to install different clis is provided by [arkade](https://github.com/alexellis/arkade), a tool created by Alex Ellis.
+A fantastic way to install different clis is provided by [arkade](https://github.com/alexellis/arkade), a tool created by Alex Ellis, the founder of [OpenFaas](https://www.openfaas.com/).
 To install `arkade` simply run:

 ```console